lawnjelly/Misc/PortalDocs/rooms_and_portals.md

 ### Particle Systems
 Be aware that when placing STATIC particle systems, the AABB on conversion may have zero size.
 This means the particle system may be unexpectedly culled early.
 To prevent this, either set the particle system `portal mode` to DYNAMIC, or alternatively, add an `extra cull margin` to the particle system in the Geometry Inspector.

+### Multimeshes
+Note that multimeshes will be culled as a group, rather than individually.
+You should therefore attempt to keep them localised to the same area wherever possible.